 We are currently looking at techniques to disambiguate these two cases.
 A possible solution could be to determine whether two verbs in a sentence share the same object.
-In the first example, both "cover" and "protect" describe the object "other segments."
+In the first example, both "cover" and "protect" are associated with the object "other segments."
 More examination of sentences containing a pair of verbs in conjunction is required.